 He should have known from the start she'd never let him escape this easily, not without a proper form of excuse at least; the depth of their kiss already deepening into a wider world of colour, her low moans turning him impossibly harder by the second as she slowly and teasingly began removing his vest to lay a trail of exceedingly hot wet kisses on each newly discovered canvas of skin.

 "Don't let anyone play me; you forget, that also means people like you...
 Gods and Goddesses alike; Aristotle's no different."
-She whispered the string of seductively deadly lines against his ear while rising from the water.
+She whispered the string of seductively deadly lines against his ear.

 Another few and perfectly well executed moves, and she was sitting astride his lap, a chest now rubbing rousingly upon his with each bite or lick placed gently against her neck as an incredibly familiar looking knife was suddenly produced, its silvery blade tracing a fine path lightly across the God's heart as she slightly leant back, testing him as usual while the concept of bringing order through slaughter slashed creatively throughout her mind.

 "So, weak or strong, which one are you?
 Could you live if I left, hate without love?"

 Could he live without the Vixen in his lap?
 The unconsidered thought hit him with a startling force.
 In all the eons of existence, no mortal had ever dared ask such a question, but then, she wasn't just any mortal.

 Dare he admit that she had become more than a Protégée or a Tool to wield in the playground of the Gods, even to himself?

 The answer was a resounding no to both of the questions in his mind.
 If he gave her the least bit of inkling that he felt anything for her beyond what she could give and accomplish for him, she would use it against him as surely as the knife she now wielded in her hand.